-As the knee is a meeting place for four bones — the femur, tibia, fibula, and patella — it requires several ligaments to keep the bones in place and maintain its ability to flex and bend.
+The knee is a meeting place for four bones — the femur (thigh bone), tibia (shinbone), fibula (calf bone), and patella (kneecap).
+It requires several ligaments to keep these bones in place and maintain its ability to flex and bend.

 The knee joint capsule, also known as the articular capsule of the knee, is an important structural component.
-Like many other joints in the body, the knee has a dense fibrous connective tissue that seals the joint space between the bones.
+Like many other joints in the body, the knee has a dense, fibrous, connective tissue that seals the joint space between the bones.
 In the knee, these bones are the femur and tibia.
-The knee cap, or patella, sits outside the capsule.
+The patella sits outside the capsule.

 Inside this capsule are pads that cushion the joint.
-One of those pads is a bursa, a sac filled with a slimy liquid that helps prevent friction between bones in the joint.
+One of those pads isa bursa, a sac filled with a gelatinous liquid that helps prevent friction between bones in the joint.
 When the fluid becomes irritated or infected, it is known as bursitis, a condition that can make joint movement painful and stiff in the morning.

 Ligaments are tough bands of fibrous tissue that connect bones.
 In the knee and other joints, they absorb pressure from twisting, impact, and other potentially harmful movements to ensure the bones stay in place.

 There are four major ligaments of the knee.
 Two are located outside the knee joint capsule.
 They are: